WHAT WE OFFEROur Services

 Frequently asked questions

-Here are short answers to common questions clients ask when comparing immigration options and preparing a case file.
+Below are concise answers to questions clients often ask when evaluating immigration options and preparing supporting evidence.

 What is the difference between consular processing and adjustment of status (AOS)?